-As we return to school and prepare for fall and winter to hit us, it’s important to call attention to September being Suicide Awareness Month.
+As we return to school and prepare for fall and winter to hit us, it’s important to call attention to September being Suicide Prevention Month.
 School and colder, grayer weather bring with them lots of mental health challenges–academic and social stressors, seasonal depression, etc. Start preparing now to take care of your mental health in the months ahead and keep an eye out for signs of struggle amongst your loved ones.
 The CDC says that suicide ranks 3rd on the list of leading causes of death for those between the ages of 10 and 24, and the 2nd leading cause for those under the age of 35.
 In fact, 44% of high school students report having thoughts of suicide in the past year, so if you have two friends, it’s almost guaranteed that at least one of them, has thought about killing themselves.
 Being aware of your own mental wellness and being supportive of those around you could very well save a life.

 If You or Someone You Know Is Struggling Right Now

 Know the resources available to you.
 You can chat live with a trained suicide prevention Hope Coach that is available 24 hours a day.
 Or dial 988 if you’re having suicidal thoughts or ideations–this number will put you in touch with the National Suicide Prevention Lifeline where you’ll be connected with a trained prevention counselor.
 If you are in immediate danger of a suicide attempt, call 911 so that emergency personnel can come to assist you as soon as possible.
 These resources are always available to you, and knowing them by heart can also help you support a friend or family member in need of help.